Samaritan's Purse: Criticism

 Hedge fund manager Whitney Tilson, who volunteered his time and money to help build the field hospital, said that though he found the positions of the group on sexuality "abhorrent", in his view, helping the Covid response was more important than protesting the group's ideologies.
 He said: "I'll have the ideological discussions with them later.
 If they're here saving my fellow New Yorkers' lives, and not even asking to be paid for it, then I will absolutely help them do that."

 Joint plans between Mount Sinai Hospital, Samaritan's Purse and the Episcopal Diocese of New York to convert the Cathedral of St. John the Divine into a 200-bed hospital were shelved on April 9, 2020.
 Although this decision was attributed at least in part to the assessment that virus-related hospitalizations had already plateaued, Bishop Andrew M.L.
 Dietsche of the Episcopal Diocese of New York later said that Graham's "exclusionary" and "narrow" attitude about Christianity was central to the decision.
 Specifically, Samaritan's Purse requires its employees to oppose gay marriage, which, in Dietsche's words, was incompatible with the work the New York Diocese had done "around the full inclusion of gay and lesbian people."
-In a story detailing Franklin Graham’s response to the controversy, The New York Times cited Graham as saying that Samaritan’s Purse has never discriminated against a patient.
-He also said that the organization had a right to lawfully hire staff who share their Christian beliefs because it is a religious charity.
+In a story detailing Franklin Graham's response to the controversy, The New York Times cited Graham as saying that Samaritan's Purse has never discriminated against a patient.
+He also said that the organization had a legal right to hire staff who share their Christian beliefs because it is a religious charity.